dgreene80/Getting-and-Cleaning-Data-Project/CodeBook.md

 More information about the original data can be found here:
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-### Transformations
+#### Transformations
-For this project, I performed the following tranformations:
+For this project, I performed the following tranformations on the original data:
 * Combined all training data and the testing data into one data set
 * Retained only columns related to mean and standard deviation
 * Replaced activity coded values with descriptive labels
-* Cleaned and column names to comply with R naming rules
+* Cleaned column names to comply with R naming rules
-* Summarized the data by taking the mean of every measure by person and activity
+* Summarized the data by taking the mean of every measure, by person and activity
-* Created a tidy data file, called means_by_pers_actv.txt
+* Created a tidy data file called means_by_pers_actv.txt

-### Code Book
+#### Code Book
 | Column Name               | Description                                     | Possible Values                                                          |
 | ------------------------- | ----------------------------------------------- | ------------------------------------------------------------------------ |
 | person                    | Person Identifier                               | 1 to 30                                                                  |